 Heading west directly from Mongolia into Kazakhstan is not possible overland due to roughly 50km of a China-Russia border.
 A Russian transit visa to traverse the north side of this border would be the quickest route across, but heading through the recently opened (to tourists) border crossing into Xinjiang province takes to you an unusual part of China not often considered by most.
 A place of extremes, Xinjiang province is roughly the size of Alaska, contains the furthest point on earth to any ocean, has the second lowest depression in the world at 144m below sea level and consequently has the hottest temperatures in China.
 The province is culturally and ethnically characterised by the Uyghur people, a Turkic ethnic group, rather than the usual Han majority group.
 Instead of chow mein and dumplings, it’s mutton pilaf and kebabs.

-As the world’s least densely populated country, Mongolia is a country of vast open spaces, nomads and mutton.
+As one of the world’s least densely populated country, Mongolia is a country of vast open spaces, nomads and mutton.
 At the countries center, along the Trans Mongolian railway lies the coldest capital city in the world, the rather bland Ulan Bator.
 Venturing out of the city is where you discover Mongolia’s rugged beauty and great hospitality.
 To the south lies Asia’s largest desert, the Gobi, which is constantly growing further into the north of China.
 Heading into Western Mongolia gives an immense sense of isolation.
 Here you find Kazakh nomads who fled Kazakhstan because of the “Russification” since 1920, and set up permanent residence in the Bayan-Ulgii province.
 To see the best of the country it’s suggested to tour the country using your own vehicle (or a guide), however attempting to master your own way around on public transport can be an experience in itself.